pinkal186/MomsHelpAI/README.md

     model="gemini-2.0-flash-exp",
     tools=[google_search],  # Cannot mix with FunctionTool
     system_instruction="""
-    You are a recipe search specialist for Indian cuisine.
+    You are a recipe search specialist for global cuisine.
     Search Google for authentic recipes matching dietary restrictions.
     Return recipe URLs with brief descriptions.
     """